The following error occurred in my environment when I executed

 Update local repository

 Once the branch is removed, we need to update the local repository.
 Otherwise, the branch still remains in our repository.
 We need to remove branches that are no longer in the remote repository.
 Execute the following command.
 It removes all branches from the local repository that have gone from the remote repository.

 git fetch.
 It should work now.

-If you want to learn most used Git commands, check this post.
+If you want to learn the most used Git commands, check this post.